jgpeco/starwarstravel/README.md

 ## Additional Information

+The strucuture of the app is as follow:

+- [src]
+- [components]
+  This are unit components that, most of the time, have one objective and will only perform one task.\
+- [containers]
+  This are container components that dictates where each unit component should be.\
+- [services]
-The strucuture of the app is as follow: - src - components This are unit components that, most of the time, have one objective and will only perform one task. - containers This are container components that dictates where each unit component should be. - services Functions isolated to the main structure of the app, cleaning the App.js and separating the purpose of each file. - App.js Where most of the main functions and states of the app are stored.
+  Functions isolated to the main structure of the app, cleaning the App.js and separating the purpose of each file.\
+- [App.js]
+  Where most of the main functions and states of the app are stored.\

 ## Conclusion